KiltedCode/khandaria-campaign/sessions/2021-10-07-a-perfect-plan.md

 see Asmodeus again but more in pain
 suddenly stone breaks around picture
 tents shredded, goblins on back
-see P`rince of Fire` is hurt bad, nowhere near the circle
+see `Prince of Fire` is hurt bad, nowhere near the circle
 see a fragment of gold armor
 `Faleor` there in time to see `Belsaran` come out of fire